Skip to main content

 Moderate(65%)

-KAREL DUJARDIN, 'LANDSCAPE WITH RUINS' (ETCHING): ORIGINS & SIGNIFICANCE
+KAREL DUJARDIN, 'LANDSCAPE WITH RUINS' (ETCHING): IDENTIFICATION

 This appears to be an etching on laid paper, depicting a bucolic landscape interspersed with classical or ancient ruins.
 The hand-written inscription 'K. DUIARDA' in the upper right corner, along with '875, D' (possibly a catalogue number or an obscure signature variation, but `K. DUJARDIN` is far more common for the artist).
-This print exhibits characteristics consistent with 17th-century Dutch or Flemish landscape etchings, distinguished by delicate line work and a mastery of atmospheric perspective.
+This print exhibits characteristics consistent with 17th-century Dutch or Flemish landscape etchings, by delicate line work and a mastery of atmospheric perspective.

 PRINT LINEAGE

 The 17th century saw a flourishing of landscape art in the Netherlands, including printmaking.
-Karel Dujardin (1626-1678) was a prominent Dutch Golden Age painter and etcher, renowned for his Italianate landscapes which often featured pastoral scenes, livestock, and ruins.
-His work belongs to the ...
+Karel Dujardin (1626-1678) was a prominent Dutch Golden Age painter and etcher, for his Italianate landscapes which often featured pastoral scenes, livestock, and ruins.
+His work belongs to the 'Dutch ...

 The 17th century saw a flourishing of landscape art in the Netherlands, including printmaking.
-Karel Dujardin (1626-1678) was a prominent Dutch Golden Age painter and etcher, renowned for his Italianate landscapes which often featured pastoral scenes, livestock, and ruins.
+Karel Dujardin (1626-1678) was a prominent Dutch Golden Age painter and etcher, for his Italianate landscapes which often featured pastoral scenes, livestock, and ruins.
 His work belongs to the 'Dutch Italianates' movement, where northern European artists traveled to Italy and incorporated elements of the Roman Campagna into their scenic compositions.
 These prints were popular amongst collectors and served as a more accessible form of art than paintings.

 Uncommon70-80%